lakshya503/trackBitcoin/README.md

+This project was coded in Python 3.9.6 but it should be compatible with any Python 3+.
+No other special requirements to run this project.

 # trackBTC.py
 This file holds all the key functioncality of the project.
 At a high level, I make use of two tables and Blockchain.com's APIs to serve the user.
 The two databases used are -